The Ultimate South African Christmas Shopping List

 Merry is the festive table that features the leg of lamb.

-Recipe for Greek-style Roast Leg of Lamb
+Try this Greek-style Roast Leg of Lamb.

 Mince Pies